jwats164/Team3Project/Adam-Tucker-Resume.md

 ## Technical Projects

 ### Google Summer of Code: MIT AppInventor Issue #969 | Java, Vagrant
--Worked in a group to solve an issue where the application had no formal "getter" method for the volume of the media player -Changes were not pulled, but the changes implemented fixed the issue to group's knowledge
+- Worked in a group to solve an issue where the application had no formal "getter" method for the volume of the media player
+- Changes were not pulled, but the changes implemented fixed the issue to group's knowledge

 ## Leadership & Activities